lu4p/ToRat/README.md

 else  | the command will be executed in a native shell on the client

 ## Upcoming Features
+- [ ] Privilege escalation for Linux
-- [ ] Persistence and privilege escalation for Linux and Mac OS
+- [ ] Persistence and privilege escalation for Mac OS
 - [ ] Support for Android and iOS
 - [ ] Cat with support for .pdf files
 - [ ] [File-less Persistence on Windows](https://github.com/ewhitehats/InvisiblePersistence)